-Dr. Eastman graduated from Temple University School of Podiatric Medicine in Philadelphia, Pennsylvania.
-She went on to complete a three-year residency program at INOVA Fairfax Hospital in Falls Church, Virginia where she served as Chief Resident with specific emphasis on cutting-edge reconstructive foot and ankle surgery.
+Dr. Eastman earned her bachelor’s and master’s degrees from Johns Hopkins University in Maryland.
+She later received her doctorate in podiatric medicine with honors from Temple University School of Podiatric Medicine in Pennsylvania.
+She went on to complete a three-year surgical residency at INOVA Fairfax Hospital in Virginia where she served as Chief Resident with specific emphasis on cutting-edge reconstructive foot and ankle surgery.

 She returned to Maryland to join the Foot and Ankle Specialists of the Mid-Atlantic, LLC.
 She is an active surgical staff member at Holy Cross Hospital, Adventist HealthCare Shady Grove Medical Center, and Suburban Hospital.

 Dr. Eastman is board certified by the American Board of Podiatric Medicine.

 She is a member of the American College of Foot and Ankle Surgeons (ACFAS), the American Podiatric Medical Association (APMA), and the American College of Foot & Ankle Orthopedics & Medicine (ACFAOM).

 Dr. Eastman treats all conditions of the lower extremity.
 Her interests include general podiatric medicine, sports medicine, biomechanics, trauma, diabetic limb salvage, pediatric foot care and reconstructive foot/ankle surgery.
 She believes that successful patient management involves a holistic approach with emphasis on patient education and evidence-based medicine.
 She is currently accepting new patients.

 In her leisure time, Dr. Eastman enjoys traveling, hiking and spending time with her husband, family and friends.